odysseyindia/odyssey-tours/content/english/tim/itineraries/in-the-footsteps-of-the-buddha/_index.md

 type: itinerary
 tour: In the Footsteps of the Buddha
 highlights:
+  - >-
-  - Seven of the eight holiest sites of Buddhism Visiting the monasteries and stupas at Sarnath, Bodh Gaya, Rajgir and Lumbini
+    Seven of the eight holiest sites of Buddhism Visiting the monasteries and stupas at Sarnath, Bodh Gaya, Rajgir and Lumbini
+  - >-
-  - The world's oldest university Visiting the Buddha's birthplace Interacting with monks and teachers
+    The world's oldest university Visiting the Buddha's birthplace Interacting with monks and teachers
+  - ''
+  - ''
 itinerary:
   - day: 0
     item:
       - type: excursion
         url: >-
           /destinations/india/states/delhi/cities/delhi/excursions/transfer-from-international-airport-to-hotel/
+        title: Transfer from International airport to hotel
         content: >-
           Today, you start your tour on arrival in Delhi, where you will be met by our representative and transferred to your airport hotel,